michael-brazell-md/nextflow-sandbox/README.md

 * Execute Nextflow Run, Resume, or Config with one click (versus typing the command into a terminal)

-* Automatically group and decorate work folders using human-readable process names instead of the cryptic hexidecimal process identifiers
+* Automatically group and decorate work folders using human-readable process names instead of cryptic hexidecimal process identifiers

 * Open work folders in a terminal or reveal them in the finder with one click